Observational Evidence for Primordial Black Holes: A Positivist Perspective: Evidence from Dark Matter and Unified Model

-\item For LVK, we have used the inferred merger rates in intervals at different masses, for the O1, O2 and O3 runs and the binned BGP model of Ref.~\cite{KAGRA:2021duu}, considering only the rates for equal-mass mergers shown in their Fig.~4 (orange regions).
+\item {\it For LVK}, we have used the inferred merger rates in intervals at different masses, for the O1, O2 and O3 runs and the binned Gaussian process model of Ref.~\cite{KAGRA:2021duu}, considering only the rates for equal-mass mergers shown in their Fig.~4 (orange regions).
 For each bin, we have then compared this with the expected merger rates of early binaries for a monochromatic model to infer the $90\%$ CL intervals for $\fPBH$.
-This model does not allow $\fPBH$ to reach unity but it could still exceed $0.1$ at the solar-mass scale, bearing in mind all the uncertainties associated with the rate model. \vs{-1mm}
+This model does not allow $\fPBH$ to reach $1$ but it could still exceed $0.1$ at solar-mass scale, bearing in mind the uncertainties associated with the rate model.

-\item For PTAs, we have used the two-dimensional marginalised posterior distributions of the primordial power spectrum amplitude and pivot wavelength mode calculated for IPTA observations in Ref.~\cite{Dandoy:2023jot}, as shown in Fig.~\ref{fig:PTA}; this assumes a log-normal primordial power spectrum.
+\item {\it For PTAs}, we have used the two-dimensional marginalised posterior distributions of the primordial power spectrum amplitude and pivot wavelength mode calculated for IPTA observations in Ref.~\cite{Dandoy:2023jot}, as shown in Fig.~\ref{fig:PTA}; this assumes a log-normal primordial power spectrum.
 In order to translate these contours into $\fPBH$ constraints, we have assumed a critical overdensity threshold for PBH formation at the QCD epoch and a corresponding PBH abundance in agreement with the recent numerical simulations of Ref.~\cite{Escriva:2022bwe}.
 The obtained region is extremely sensitive to the threshold values and the method used to compute the PBH abundance, so it can vary by several orders of magnitudes.